 Look for light.

 If there’s one thing that will make you a better photographer, it’s learning how to work with light.
-Light is essential not only for getting a clear shot that doesn’t lose detail in the shadows, but for getting creative and creating a mood too.
+Lighting in photography is essential not only for getting a clear shot that doesn’t lose detail in the shadows, but for getting creative and creating a mood too.

 You don’t have to have a camera in your hand to look for great light.
 Keep an eye out as you drive to work.
 Take a walk and look for light.
 When you watch TV, look at how the show’s creators used light and how it falls across the actors’ faces.
 Watch for light that’s coming in from a good direction as well as light that’s hard or soft, and the different colors of light.